Perspective and Reliability

-- At this time there is no advertising on As Our Parents Age, except for what WordPress may add.
-Should this policy change, readers will be informed.
+- At this time there is no advertising on As Our Parents Age and the payment for this blog includes the feature that removes advertisement.
+Should the advertising policy change, readers will be informed.

 - I am not earning money as a consultant on any of the topics posted on As Our Parents Age.